G4m4/openmini/README.md

 Building OpenMini implementations
 ---------------------------------

 "Implementation" means here the plugins as well as a standalone version of OpenMini.
-Both are made using the [JUCE framework](https://github.com/julianstorer/JUCE).
+Both are made using the [JUCE framework](https://github.com/julianstorer/JUCE), referenced as a git submodule.
-To build the implementations, set the environment variable JUCE_ROOT to the directory where you put the JUCE sources.
-On Linux, this can be done as follows~:

-    cd ~/
-    mkdir juce
-    cd juce
-    git clone --depth 1 git://github.com/julianstorer/JUCE.git
-    export JUCE_ROOT=~/juce/
+To retrieve the JUCE files in order to build implementation, the following must be done from the root folder:

+    git submodule init
+    git submodule update

 JUCE requires a few additional dependencies: